 The delta variant has very rapidly become the dominant strain in the US, quickly overtaking other variants.
 With its high transmissibility, the delta variant is still outrunning all the other variants, even the ones that may be more vaccine/immune evasive such as beta, gamma or mu.
-The delta variant was 99.5% of the COVID cases sequenced in the US as of September 11, up from around 50% at the beginning of July.
-In California, the delta variant was 100% of variants sequenced as of September 21, up from 98.5% on August 21, 84% on July 21, 53% on June 21 and from 6% on May 21.
+The delta variant was 99.1% of the COVID cases sequenced in the US as of September 4, up from around 50% at the beginning of July.
+In California, the delta variant was 98.2% of variants sequenced as of August 21, up from 84% on July 21, 53% on June 21 and from 6% on May 21.